 So, Black Friday and Cyber Monday sales are dwindling down.
-Time to look towards the next major holiday (one we actually celebrate in the UK) that’s eyeing our wallets/purses… Christmas!
+Time to look towards the next major holiday (one we actually celebrate in the UK) that’s eyeing our wallets/purses… Christmas gifts!
 No, in all seriousness, Christmas is my favourite holiday.
 To the point where I pretty much started listening to Christmas music on the DL shortly after Halloween… #noshame.

 What’s not to love about Christmas?!
 First of all, any holiday involving food is legit, you get to lounge around watching cheesy movies (it’s expected, ok?!)
 And the piece de resistance?
 Gifts, gifts, GIFTS!!
 (PSA: I know Christmas is about celebrating the birth of Jesus but, like all holidays, its core reason is mainly forgotten so it can be capitalised on for major corporations to make some serious bank.
 However, I know our homeboy Jesus is really what it’s all about, but for now… GIFTS!!)

 Now, you probably have a list (if not, come on guys.
 Organising Christmas gifts requires military precision!
 Get to it!)
 You may now be deciding what to get and it.
 Is.
 Hard.
 Firstly, do you have a budget for each person?
 Do you go joke or sentimental?
 Also, do you get gifts for people you’re not sure will get you one back… Yes, we’ve all thought it!
 Don’t judge, I know it’s the season of giving!
 That’s why I want people to GIVE to me (wow… do I even deserve Christmas?!… I’ll try and redeem myself now.)